 Table of Contents

-- In all honesty, all they really need to know is that you are or are planning on leaving
+- All they need to know is that you are planning on leaving

 - Courtesy demands you tell your boss where you are going, but professionalism doesn’t